 Ending the stigma around mental illness begins with education and awareness.
 We’re proud to have provided mental health education at conferences, schools, and symposiums worldwide.
 Our programming is aimed at providing an understanding of how to identify potential signs of mental illness, addiction, suicidal ideation and gender identity issues.
 We aim to #endthestigma of mental illness so our youth can go on to live full and productive lives.

 Torri is the founder and Executive Director of Tangible Movement which is a 501(c)(3) nonprofit corporation that aims to bring awareness to the public about mental health conditions, addiction, suicide and sexual/gender identity issues.
-She is a National Speaker & currently travels all over the United States giving talks / presentations and leading workshops.
-The topics covered range from mental health awareness, gender and sexual identity issues, suicide and addiction.
-Torri gives these talks/ presentations to colleges, high schools, middle schools, conferences and corporations from the viewpoint of her own lived experience on behalf of Tangible Movement.
+They are a National Speaker & currently travels all over the United States giving talks / presentations and leading workshops.
+The topics covered range from mental health awareness, gender and sexual identity issues, suicide, and addiction.
+Torri gives these talks/ presentations to colleges, high schools, middle schools, conferences, and corporations from the viewpoint of their own lived experience on behalf of Tangible Movement.
 Torri is also a certified mental health educator and presenter for NAMI (national alliance on mental Illness).
-She speaks and leads seminars for their ETS, IOOV, CIT and Peer to Peer programs and workshops.
-Torri graduated from the University of California Santa Barbara at the top of her class with a major in History and a minor in International Relations, Magna Cum Laude.
-She then became a successful entrepreneur, first in the Real Estate and Mortgage Industry then in the Wellness Industry traveling the world working with high profile clientele.
-She is currently the CEO of Twella, a tech start up that serves as a mindful approach to stop compulsive spending.
-Torri has struggled with depression and addiction since she was 14 years old.
-She is a two-time attempted suicide survivor, 1st time when she was adolescent and the 2nd as an adult.
-Since Torri was a teenager, she spent years battling alcoholism, addiction, depression, suicidal ideation, eating disorder and sexual/gender identity issues.
-At one point she lost everything and was homeless living out of her car as a result of her severe untreated mental health condition and addiction.
-Her career in the health and wellness field has given her purpose.
-Her current goal is to expand the scope of Tangible Movement to effectively end the stigma associated with mental health conditions, suicide, gender identity issues and addiction.
-She’s been sober from drugs and alcohol and abstinent from her eating disorder since 2010.
-Torri finally found acceptance of her own mental health condition in 2015 after years of misdiagnosis and denial.
-It is through her personal road to recovery and acceptance that led her to form Tangible Movement.
+They speak and lead seminars for their ETS, IOOV, CIT and Peer to Peer programs and workshops.
+Torri graduated from the University of California Santa Barbara at the top of their class with a major in History and a minor in International Relations, Magna Cum Laude.
+They then became a successful entrepreneur, first in the Real Estate and Mortgage Industry then in the Wellness Industry traveling the world working with high profile clientele.
+They are currently the CEO of Twella, a tech start up that serves as a mindful approach to stop compulsive spending.
+Torri has struggled with depression and addiction since they were 14 years old.
+Torri is a two-time attempted suicide survivor; 1st time when they were an adolescent and the 2nd as an adult.
+Since Torri was a teenager, they spent years battling alcoholism, addiction, depression, suicidal ideation, eating disorder and sexual/gender identity issues.
+At one point they lost everything and were homeless living out of their car because of their severe untreated mental health condition and addiction.
+Torri’s career in the health and wellness field has given them purpose.
+Their current goal is to expand the scope of Tangible Movement to effectively end the stigma associated with mental health conditions, suicide, gender identity issues and addiction.
+They have been sober from drugs and alcohol and abstinent from their eating disorder since 2010.
+Torri finally found acceptance of their own mental health condition in 2015 after years of misdiagnosis and denial.
+It is through their personal road to recovery and acceptance that led them to form Tangible Movement.

 Starting in junior high, Chloe began separating family and social life.
 She was told to keep quiet about her family’s hardships, so she started suppressing a lot of negative emotions.
 Throughout the following years her immediate family dealt with drug addiction, suicidal thoughts, depression, jail time, coming out, and abuse.
 Unfortunately she turned to partying as her outlet in college and it wasn’t until a couple years after graduating that she sought help through therapy.
 She was finally able to confront all of her past traumas, but continues to work through the damage today in order to fully enjoy the positivity around her.
 In her journey of healing, she wants to help spread awareness so that people will stop ignoring whatever dark clouds are following them and end the stigma around mental health for generations to come.